 By using technology as grounds for collaboration, organizations can eliminate unnecessary time and energy wasted on connecting the right information to the right people.
 But for this to work, organizations must give the right people access.
 So, make sure to give access to the technology at all layers of the organization for robust knowledge sharing and knowledge use.

 Look for ways to simplify

 Knowledge sharing throughout an organization is important, but when it turns into knowledge overload it can have a negative impact.
 To help minimize knowledge overload, technology can help provide the right amount of information to the right people.
-Unlike data silos mentioned above, this is not limiting access to information but prioritizing what is most important for effective operations and decision-making.
+Unlike data silos mentioned above, this is not limiting access to information.
+Instead, it is about prioritizing what is most important for effective operations and decision-making.

 For example, in asset performance management, you may have various layers of the organization and departments involved.
 From top leadership to the reliability teams to the operations department, an organization wants to ensure its assets are healthy and running as expected.
 This does not mean that every person needs access to the same knowledge or information.
 In this case, top leadership may only need a high-level overview of the plant’s health status.
 In contrast, reliability engineers will need to access real-time and historical data analysis for root-cause analysis.
-This is where technology comes in by providing simplified and impactful insights for all layers with the ability to drill down into added analysis as needed.
+This is where technology comes in.
+By providing simplified and impactful insights for all layers, you have the ability to drill down into added analysis as needed.

-By leveraging technology, you can simplify the process of finding the right knowledge and information and prioritizing what is important and meaningful for improved operations.
-With the right technology and tools, organizations can have the right information at the right time to make the right decisions.
+By leveraging technology, you can simplify the process of finding the right knowledge and information and prioritizing what is important for improved operations.
+With the right technology, organizations can have the right information at the right time to make the right decisions.